aaronicsubstances/code-augmentor/README.md

 ## Build Instructions

    * Ensure the following are installed locally: JDK 8, Apache Maven, Groovy.
 Ensure JAVA_HOME and GROOVY_HOME environment variables are set up properly.
-   * Also ensure **java**, **mvn** and **groovy** executables are placed on the system path.
+   * Also ensure **javac**, **java**, **mvn** and **groovy** executables are placed on the system path.
    * Clone repository and run `gradlew alltests` from root of project.
 Can also run `gradlew clean alltests` instead (Gradle 5.6.4 will be downloaded and used by the commands).
-This builds and tests all the Java projects, and can take up to 6 minutes to complete.
+This tests and builds all the Java projects, and can take up to 6 minutes to complete.

 ### Tests Requiring Manual Inspection

 The following tests (currently all in the **code-augmentor-core** project) generate standard output/error messages which can be verified for correctness:

-   * core.cs_and_math.MathAlgorithmsTest.testShuffleList
-   * core.cs_and_math.parsing.LexerSupportTest.{testParseDecimalStringForError,testParseHexadecimalStringForError}
    * core.tasks.\*
-   * core.util.CodeGenerationRequestCreatorTest.{testValidateAugCodeSection,testIdentifyAugCodeSectionsForErrors
+   * core.util.CodeGenerationRequestCreatorTest.{testValidateAugCodeSection,testIdentifyAugCodeSectionsForErrors}

 ### Tests involving non-Java supported languages